 Every fall, hundreds of thousands of hunters clad in blaze orange head out in search of Minnesota's white-tailed deer.
-For many people, hunting deer during the firearms season is just as much about renewing friendships and a connection with nature as it is about pulling the trigger.
+For many people, hunting deer during the firearms season is just as much about renewing friendships, maintaining family traditions, and fostering a deep connection with nature as it is bagging a buck.

 Minnesota's Varied Landscapes